1. basic issues

 - If there is no 2/3 majority in the election of the chairperson of a SB, then she/he will be elected by the

-representatives of the group "population" (they are the most neutral group).
+SB‑members of the third group (they are the most neutral group).

-If there is no majority for a candidate in the group population after 2 ballots, this right to vote will be transferred to one of the other two groups. - If a voting has resulted in a tie, then the chairperson has an additional vote in a repeated voting.
+If there is no majority for any person in the third group after 2 ballots, this right to vote will be transferred to one of the other two groups. - If a voting has resulted in a tie, then the chairperson has an additional vote in a repeated voting.

-(Alternative solution: If a voting has resulted in a tie, all representatives of the group population have an additional vote in a repeated voting.)
+(Alternative solution: If a voting has resulted in a tie, all SB‑members of the third group have an additional vote in a repeated voting.)

 This regulation can be helpful in breaking a deadlock in SB-votings, e.g.

-- if the shareholders have half of the seats (see 4.1.3)
+- if the shareholders have half of the seats and votes (see 4.1.3)

 - or when using 4.2.b.2

-(and if shareholders and population have the same number of votes) if there is an equality of votes between
+(and if shareholders and third group have the same number of votes) if there is an equality of votes between

-- on the one hand all shareholders-representatives together with those employees-representatives, who are only elected by employees of the concerning company,
+- on the one hand all SB-members of the shareholders together with those members of the employees, who are only elected by employees of the concerning company,

-- and on the other hand all population-representatives together with those employees-representatives, who are also elected by employees from outside of the concerning company.
+- and on the other hand all SB-members of the third group together with those members of the employees, who, via labor unions, are also elected by employees from outside of the concerning company.
+(Although the shareholders are also in the minority, the following can be applied to the votes of the third group: 4.1.3.a Approach 2 Alternative 1)

 4.5 additions

-- Maybe in addition there should be an alternative procedure, where the group population does not exist.
+- Maybe in addition there should be an alternative procedure for some cases, where the third group does not exist.
 This could make sense for companies where the central tasks are forming of opinions and communication of information.
 See appendix C.1.

 - In some companies there could be the wish, to make decisions like e.g. the election of the board of managers not indirectly through the SB, but by direct elections and decisions.
 Possibilities for this you find in appendix C.2.